-- Sunday, 5/21/2023 2:40 3:30, OR 204 - # GFOA Documents, Leadership, Ethics, and Trust
+- Sunday, 5/21/2023 2:40 3:30, OR 204 - GFOA Documents, Leadership, Ethics, and Trust

-Without You Here: Accounting for Compensated Absences
+★ Without You Here: Accounting for Compensated Absences Output Description: The State of the State of

 GASB's new guidance on compensated absences provides a unified recognition and measurement model for all types of compensated absences.
 This session will explore the various types of leave that organizations provide to their employees, including the use of undifferentiated paid time off (PTO), and will discuss the proper accounting, reporting, and disclosure for all types of compensated absence obligations.